hexaverse/.github/profile/README.md

-# Hexaverse AI Labs
+# Hexaverse AI Inc

-Welcome to Hexaverse AI Labs!
+Welcome to Hexaverse AI Inc!
 We are a dynamic organization dedicated to pushing the boundaries of artificial intelligence and data science.
 Our mission is to empower individuals and businesses with innovative AI solutions that drive growth and transformation.

 ## About Us

-At Hexaverse AI Labs, we specialize in harnessing the power of AI and data to solve complex problems across various industries.
+At Hexaverse AI Inc, we specialize in harnessing the power of AI and data to solve complex problems across various industries.
 From predictive analytics to natural language processing, we offer a range of cutting-edge services designed to help our clients thrive in the digital age.

 ## Our Goals